 The Singapore Airlines Business Class A380 seat is certainly a thing to behold.
 It really is the size of a First Class seat on most other airlines.
 All it needs is the doors and it would compare favorably with any First Class Suite I’ve flown in (which really makes me curious as to what the Singapore Airlines First Class Suites are like.)

-My bag fits comfortably in the little nook in seat in front of me, so there’s no need to worry about overhead lockers.
+My bag fits comfortably in the little nook under the seat in front of me, so there’s no need to worry about overhead lockers.
 There’s also a load of storage – in a side locker and also some little nooks and crannies built into the screen area of the seat in front of me.
-Perfect to charge my phone, pop my glasses away safely when I need them.
+Perfect to charge my phone, pop my glasses away safely when I don’t need them.
 It makes it just so easy to keep everything I need within reach and super organised.

 The seat is fully adjustable, and I love the feature that basically allows you to turn it into a day bed.
 It’s luxurious and dare I say it, quite decadent.
 Lie flat is a bit different – I find I need to lie diagonally to lie flat out.
 But the bed, the two (yes two) pillows and duvet make a very comfy bed.